Erica shows off her 'billionaire status' as she shares beautiful new photos

-Erica Declares Herself Wife of Billionaire As She Shares Dazzling Photos of Herself on a Cushion Bed
+Erica Declares Herself Wife of Billionaire As She Shares Dazzling Photos on a Cushion Bed

 - Both fans and her fellow reality TV stars had beautiful words for Erica Nlewedim over a post she made online